Navidad for Children: 17 Festive Activities to Bring Christmas to Your Spanish Classroom

 As a classroom activity, ask your students to come up with a good joke, prank or story for this day and write it down.
 It’ll be a fun way to work on writing skills, while practicing grammar and vocabulary as well.

 12. Write a Letter to the Three Wise Men

 Instead of writing a letter to Santa Claus, ask your students to write to Los Tres Reyes Magos (the Three Wise Men), who bring presents to children for January 6.

 Depending on the level of your students, they can either make a simple list (in which you’ll practice vocabulary with them) or write a proper letter (in which you’ll review present tense and/or subjunctive depending on how complex the letter is).

 In some schools in Latin America, on the last day before holiday break, children will tie their letters to a balloon and release the balloons into the sky all at the same time.

 It’s a great spectacle to watch, and children get really excited thinking their letters are flying to the Three Wise Men.

 You can do the same with your class—just make a copy of their letters so you can keep one to review, since the other will be released to the sky.
 Check out this video so you can see how fun it is!

 Arts and crafts projects are a fun addition to any language class.
-After you’ve sung some Christmas carols, let students make a paper gift box that features a few lyrics on the sides, like the ones on Spanish Playground.
+After you’ve sung some Christmas carols, let students make a paper gift box that features a few lyrics on the sides.
 Students should illustrate the lyrics that appear on the box.